Salt and Pepper Shakers

 This is a fairly simple project but one that I couldn't tackle earlier.
 My hesitation was that I didn't believe I could drill holes in the shape of an "S" and a "P" accurately enough to make them look good.
 However, now that I have a CNC machine I can use that to drill the holes accurately.

-I'm going to make to shakers, one for salt and one for pepper.
+I'm going to make two shakers, one for salt and one for pepper.
 While a salt or pepper shaker looks simple, there are some issues.

 1. How big should the holes be?
 I did several trial shakers starting with 2mm holes, which proved to be too big.
 I wound up using a 1.5mm drill which worked well, as far as size.